Northern schiffornis: Distribution and habitat

 The northern schiffornis primarily inhabits the interior of humid to wet evergreen forest; it only rarely occurs at the forest edge and nearby mature secondary forest.
 In elevation it ranges from sea level to 1200 m in northern Central America, to 1000 m on the Caribbean slope and to 1700 m on the Pacific slope of Costa Rica, to 1500 m in Colombia, and to 1300 m in Ecuador.

 Behavior

 Movement

 The northern schiffornis is believed to be a year-round resident.

 Feeding

 The northern schiffornis feeds on fruits and insects, though details are lacking.
 It usually forages singly and only rarely joins mixed-species feeding flocks.
-It forages mostly in the forests's understory, often clinging to a low-level vertical stem, and takes food from vegetation with short sallies from a perch.
+It forages mostly in the forest's understory, often clinging to a low-level vertical stem, and takes food from vegetation with short sallies from a perch.

 Breeding

 The northern schiffornis' breeding season varies geographically.
 It includes May in Mexico, at least March to July in Belize, at least January to March in Guatemala, February to August in Costa Rica, and July in Ecuador.
 Its nest is a large cup made from dead leaves and their skeletons and lined with rootlets and fungal rhizomorphs; the female builds it.
 It typically is only about 0.5 to 1.8 m above the ground in a palm, on a stump, or in a vine tangle or epiphyte.
 The clutch is two eggs that are pale buff with black, brown, and lilac-gray markings.
 The female alone incubates, for about 20 to 21 days, and alone provisions nestlings.
 The time to fledging is not known.